annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 - At degree=2, k=300, alpha=0.05: 2249.1800237285274
 - At degree=2, k=506, alpha=0.05: 2366.181492366912

+Although changing the degrees did not drastically change the MAE, we can see that a degree of 3 did much better than the function at degree 2 or 4.
+Particularly we see the functioning worsening the most when we subtract degrees.
+It can be noted that the pattern we observed when changing the K-Folds holds when we change the degree of the function.

 # Nonlinear Ridge Regression
 ## Testing Different K -Fold Values